July 5th 2018

 Photography by Billie Scheepers

-December is a crazy month; we are all overworked, stressed and partied out.
+December is always a fun and very busy month, with finishing work and lots of social activities.
 Here is my guide on eating and drinking healthily and generally looking after yourself at this busy time.
-Because there’s nothing worse than getting to January and feeling horrendous…
+Because there’s nothing worse than getting to January and feeling toxic.

 How I survive December with sanity intact